 Within the materials handling industry, plant managers are leveraging the data collected by their Industry 4.0 solutions to identify variance and make adjustments to improve their existing processes.
 By recognizing a consistent problem via data, the manager can understand if there is a global or local issue in a more comprehensive way than visually assessing problem workflows or processes.

-The Industry 4.0 lifecycle
+Industry 4.0 Journey Lifecycle

 There is a fairly uniform process for the adoption of new technology in materials handling, regardless of industry vertical.
 Whether the solution serves automotive, food and beverage, e-commerce, or aerospace, choosing, onboarding and implementing new technology generally follows five steps.